 Do Your Kegels!

-Many women find using a Kegel exerciser device like PeriCoach helpful.
-A vaginally insertable biofeedback device, PeriCoach is fitted with sensors that detect when you squeeze against the device.
-What makes Pericoach one of the best pelvic floor trainers on the market today?
-It pairs with your smartphone and guides you through pelvic floor exercise routines, and you can see your muscles working in real-time!
+PeriCoach is a vaginally insertable biofeedback device fitted with sensors that detect when you squeeze against it.
+It’s been called one of the best pelvic floor trainers on the market today.
+PeriCoach pairs with your smartphone and guides you through pelvic floor exercise routines in real time!